clueless-capybaras/dhbw-community-dashboard/docs/test_evaluation_summary/test_evaluation_summary.md

 # Introduction

 ## Purpose
 This document aims to give an overview of the tests that have been planned for the DHBW Community Dashboard and, in more detail, disclose all performed tests, their results and related metrics.
-Moreover, it shall be
+Moreover, it shall be a dynamic document which will be extended whenever there are new tests.

 ## Document Terminology and Acronyms